ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-a-custom-sensitive-information-type-in-scc-powershell.md

 5. To verify that you've successfully created a new sensitive information type, do any of the following steps:

-  - Run the following command and verify the new rule package is listed:
+  - Run the [Get-DlpSensitiveInformationTypeRulePackage](https://docs.microsoft.com/powershell/module/exchange/policy-and-compliance-dlp/get-dlpsensitiveinformationtyperulepackage?view=exchange-ps) cmdlet to verify the new rule package is listed:

     ```
     Get-DlpSensitiveInformationTypeRulePackage